Mondo Cane: Vignettes

 In Rome's Capuchin Crypt, bones are arranged as ornaments, while on Tiber Island, the Sacconi Rossi ("Red Sacks") guard the bones of nameless victims of the past since around 1600, which on Fridays are cleaned by local families including children.

 On the Reeperbahn in Hamburg, people indulge by drinking beer.
 They sleep standing up, dance, drunkenly fight, and fool around, then experience hangovers the following morning.

 Tokyo has a massage parlor catering to men who are drunk.

 In Macao, the recently-deceased are tended to with cosmetics in preparation for their funerals.
 Congregations of mourners burn money as a donation for the departed to take with them to the afterlife.
 Meanwhile, in Singapore, where 60% of citizens are of Chinese descent, there is a hotel for the dying members of Chinese families.
 Relatives await their demise by making merry at restaurants in the plaza nearby.

 Cars are crushed at a junkyard in Los Angeles, reduced to metal cubes for recycling.
 One such cube is put on display at a gallery in Paris.

-The French artist Yves Klein, erroneously introduced as Czechoslovakian, comes forward from one of his monochromatic blue paintings to start of a line of musicians to play his Monotone Symphony.
+The French artist Yves Klein, erroneously introduced as Czechoslovak, comes forward from one of his monochromatic blue paintings to start of a line of musicians to play his Monotone Symphony.
 A group of women employed by Klein immerse themselves in blue paint and use their bodies to create impressions on a canvas that will be sold for 4 million French francs.

 In Honolulu, tourists are showered with leis and witness a hula dance.

 In Nepal, Gurkha soldiers perform a rite of passage by dressing up in women's clothing on anniversary of the execution of 300 Gurkha POWs by the Japanese Imperial Army during WWII.
 In a ritualistic contest of strength, they behead buffalo.

 In Portugal, there is a morning running of the bulls for working-class citizens and an afternoon bull-taunting inside a stadium for noble-born men in formal costumes.

 In Goroka, a city in Papua New Guinea, there are indigenous tribes who attend Catholic church services.

 The film concludes with footage of a group of indigenous people who live as part of a cargo cult in the mountains near the airport of Port Moresby.
 Having encountered and interacted with foreign airmen during World War II, the people have built icons of worship from bamboo that resemble an airport runway, airplane, and control tower.